 Baked potatoes often fall short compared to their silkier, more luxurious side dish relatives like potatoes au gratin, creamy mashed potatoes, pommes Anna and more.
 With the exception of some steakhouse dinners or a loaded option as a bar snack, it’s unlikely that baked potatoes are your go-to side dish.
 That is, until now.
 When cooked properly, they can be a tasty and nutritious part of a meal — or even the highlight of dinner with the right toppings!

-"Potatoes get a bad rep because they have carbs, and so many people are afraid of carbohydrates," Isaac Toups, chef/owner of Toups' Meatery in New Orleans told TODAY Food.
+"Potatoes get a bad rep because they have carbs, and so many people are afraid of carbohydrates," Isaac Toups, chef-owner of Toups' Meatery in New Orleans, tells TODAY.com.
 "The truth is, they are loaded with nutrients like vitamin C, potassium and B6 and they have a good amount of fiber."

 While Toups suggests eating potatoes in moderation, he does advocate getting creative with toppings.